 Before fitting a patient with any appliance or type of braces, Dr. Alpan takes X-rays, photographs and plaster models.
 He creates computer models to show patients how their teeth will move and what they will look like after treatment.

-Between the ages of 7 and 10 is a typical time to correct crossbite- teeth that overlap each other- most commonly when the upper teeth bite inside the lower teeth, according to the Las Vegas, NV Invisalign provider.
+Between the ages of 7 and 10 is a typical time to correct crossbite- teeth that overlap each other- most commonly when the upper teeth bite inside the lower teeth, according to the Larchmont, NV Invisalign provider.
 A crossbite can make it difficult for children to bite and chew properly.
 The upper jaw needs to be brought forward during this age range if the lower jaw is jutting out.
 Headaches next to the temple can be caused by a misaligned jaw.

 Dr. Alpan uses fixed or moveable appliances like a palatal expander or headgear to widen the jaw or change the alignment of the upper and lower jaw.
 He also uses appliances that push forward the lower jaw, which can open up the airway and may prevent problems with sleep apnea or snoring.

-Las Vegas, NV invisible braces provider Dr. Alpan said the optimal time to begin dealing with crowded teeth caused by a small or narrow dental arch or big teeth is before the age of 12, or before all the permanent teeth have come in.
+Larchmont, NV invisible braces provider Dr. Alpan said the optimal time to begin dealing with crowded teeth caused by a small or narrow dental arch or big teeth is before the age of 12, or before all the permanent teeth have come in.
 Extremely crowded teeth can cause the bone and gums over the roots to thin and recede, impacting permanent teeth.